neinkeinkaffee/tailscale-mcp-echo/README.md

 1. If you don't already have a Tailnet setup you'll need to [signup for one](https://tailscale.com).
 2. Create an [API auth key](https://login.tailscale.com/admin/settings/keys) and save it into a `.env` file in the root of this project with the following format: `TS_AUTHKEY=tskey-auth-...`
+3. Checkout the tailscale OSS repository.
+Store the path to the repository root in an environment variable `TS_OSS_REPO`.
-3. With Docker already installed, run `docker compose up` to start the server.
+4. With Docker already installed, run `docker compose up` to start the server.

 This will spin up two containers.
 The MCP server and a Tailscale container running `tailscale serve` as a proxy to your tailnet.